This post may contain affiliate links. Please read my disclosure policy.

 Sign up to receive an email in your inbox for each new recipe and get a FREE menu plan printable: FREE EMAIL SUBSCRIPTION

-Wonderful Lightened Up Pound Cake with Berries and Cream
+Moist Pound Cake Recipe with Fresh Berries and Cream

 - 2/3 cup butter softened